NPre1393/HeteroGrangerAD/comb_HeteroAD/readme.txt

 ************************************************************
 * Code for anomaly detection using Granger graphical models*
-* by Huida Qiu                                             *
+* original by Huida Qiu                                    *
+* adjusted by Niklas Preschern							   *
 ************************************************************

-granger_anomaly_detetion.m and granger_stoc_anomaly_detection.m are the main functions.
-The latter one uses stochastic methods for L1-regularized regression.

-The other functions and packages are required in these two main functions.

-TE_test_script.m and test_StocMethods.m show examples how to use the functions.
+granger_anomaly_detection contains the combined code from the papers Granger Causality for Time-Series Anomaly Detection and Granger Causality for Heterogeneous Processes

+differences:
+	- uses GLM instead of Lasso for finding temporal dependencies
+	- uses Jensen–Shannon divergence instead of Kullback–Leibler divergence for anomaly scores
+	- uses different anomaly scores for differently distributed timeseries